 The Mountain Twin is the most playful board in the Jones quiver and is equally at home in the park, pow or on piste.
 The Ultra Mountain Twin is the same size and shape as the standard Mountain Twin, but it’s super charged with carbon stringers and a faster base for more stability at speed.

 Whether you lean toward riding park or riding pow may be influential in your Mountain Twin size choice.
 If you lean toward jibbing and hitting jumps you’ll want a slightly smaller board than if you’re looking for a new pow stick.

 The 151 and 154 cm are ideal size for smaller, lighter riders (110-150 lbs / 49-86 kg).
 The most popular size for average size guys is the 157 cm.
 With the blunted tips, the 157 cm floats like a traditional 159 cm but is still a great park size.
 If you are little bigger or heavier than average, or your looking for a pow board, check out the 160 cm or the 162 cm.

 For those with decent sized but not huge feet (US 10-11.5) check out the mid-wide 158W for park and the 161W for pow.
-If you have really big feet (US 12+) then the 164W will be your best bet to avoid heel drag.
+If you have really big feet (US 12+) then the 164W or 167W will be your best bet to avoid heel drag.

 Jones team rider Taylor Carlton is 5’8" (1.73m) tall, weighs 145 lbs (66kg) and wears a US 9 boot.
 He rides the Mountain Twin 157cm almost daily, both at the resort and hitting backcountry jumps.